3.12. Composition of relations

 The category of relations

-The composition of relations is defined by
+Their composition is defined by

 ∀grR,S, R;S = {(x0,y1) |